Thomas Smith (Indiana judge)

-Thomas Lacey Smith (born March 23, 1805) was an American surgeon, writer, lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 29, 1847 to January 3, 1853.
+Thomas Lacey Smith (March 23, 1805 – January 1875) was an American surgeon, writer, lawyer, politician, and judge who served as a justice of the Indiana Supreme Court from January 29, 1847, to January 3, 1853.

 Biography

 Early life, education, and travels

 Born in Philadelphia, Pennsylvania, Smith grew up in the city and attended the University of Pennsylvania.
 After obtaining his medical degree, Smith was hired as a surgeon on a merchant vessel that traveled to trade in several East Asian ports.
 It was because of this job that Smith spent nearly ten years in China and learned to speak Chinese.

 Shortly after medical school, Smith (under the pen name "Jeremy Peters") published The Chronicles of Turkeytown, a satirical novel about rural America.

 After returning to Pennsylvania from China, Smith established a medical practice in Chester County and married a local woman.
 During this time, he also served in the Pennsylvania General Assembly.

 Smith eventually abandoned his medical career and left Chester County, moving to Louisville, Kentucky, where he was part owner and (for a brief time) editor in chief of a local newspaper, the Louisville Weekly Democrat.

 Smith moved again in 1845 to New Albany, Indiana, where he would live for the rest of his life.
 In New Albany, Smith began to practice law.
 A member of the Democratic Party, Smith made connections with other prominent Democrats living in New Albany, including future Governor Ashbel P. Willard and future U.S. Speaker of the House Michael C. Kerr.
 In 1843, Smith ran for election to the Indiana Senate but lost.